grigoryan-m/dnd-hp-tracker/README.md

-# dnd-hp-tracker
+# DND HP tracker
-Day #21 of 100-day-javascript!
+This project is day #21 of <a href="https://github.com/grigoryan-m/100-day-javascript">100-day-javascript</a>!